UFC Fight Night picks for Saturday: Trade with the Kalshi promo code CBSSPORTS and get a $10 cash bonus

 Buy your shares on Saturday's UFC Fight Night at Kalshi using the promo code CBSSPORTS here:

 American Danny Silva faces a 23-year-old who comes into his UFC debut at 8-0.
 Kurtis Campbell has five knockouts in his short career, but the Liverpool fighter doesn't have the experience of the 29-year-old Silva.
 The Californian lost a unanimous decision to Kevin Vallejos last August, and his other loss also went to the judges.
 Neither fighter is proficient on the mat, with Campbell boasting one submission victory and all of Silva's by KO or decision.
-Campbell's win probability at most outlets is close to 70%, and Kalshi is offering him to win at $0.67 per share.
+Kalshi is offering Campbell to win at $0.72 per share.